cartesi/docs/cartesi-rollups/index.md

 ## Programmability

-Cartesi bridges the gap between blockchain and traditional software development by incorporating a full-fledged Linux operating system (OS) within the optimistic rollup solution.
+Cartesi bridges the gap between blockchain and traditional software development by incorporating a full-fledged Linux operating system (OS) within an optimistic rollup solution.

 You can build decentralized applications by porting compilers, libraries, database systems, frameworks, and traditional software stacks.